georgebarker/ios-crypto-websocket-client/README.md

 A work-in-progress sample iOS app using WebSockets to provide live prices for cryptocurrencies in a list and detailed view.

-## Features to do
+## To do list
 - [X] Create list view with test data
+- [ ] Hook up to WebSocket API
+- [ ] Format for the correct tick size ($250.5 -> $250.50), requires tick size from the API because there are cryptocurrencies with a ticket size > 2
 - [ ] Create detailed view with test data
+- [ ] Loading list on first time behaviour
+- [ ] Reloading list behaviour (swipe down to reload, loading indicator)
+- [ ] Handle error from the network
-- [ ] Hook up to WebSocket API
+- [ ] List search (Swipe down to reveal search, like in the iOS settings app)
+- [ ] Filtering and sorting
+- [ ] Last updated timestamp

 # Things to improve
-- [ ] Format for the correct tick size ($250.5 -> $250.50), requires tick size from the API because there are cryptocurrencies with a ticket size > 2

 ## Screenshots
 ### List view with test data